Squidex/squidex-docs2/02-documentation/concepts/migrations.md

 Migration steps
 {% endembed %}

 Usually the migration will just rebuild a database from scratch.
 Squidex uses event sourcing, which means that each entity - for example an asset or content item - exists as a sequence of change events and as a snapshot document in the database for complex queries.
-As long as we do not loose the events, we can just rebuild the snapshot documents from the events.
+As long as we do not lose the events, we can just rebuild the snapshot documents from the events.
 Therefore events are never deleted or updated.

 When a change is not backwards compatible anymore and when it is very likely that the target collection contains a lot of documents, the snapshots are rebuild to a new collection.
 This makes it easier to roll back to and old version when the migration has failed or when the new version has a critical bug.